Chapter 3:

 — I have felt worse.

-Letting go of the bed frame, I took my first step, like a toddler finding their legs for the first time, only to fall flat on my face moments later.
-Thankfully, the plush flooring softened both the fall and, most of all, my pride.
+Letting go of the bedframe, I took my first step like a toddler finding their legs, only to fall flat moments later.
+Thankfully, the plush flooring softened the impact and my pride.

-But it was clear, this body was not ready to walk just yet.
-The only plausible option was, crawling.
-And so, without hesitation, I dragged myself onward like a desperate man inching towards an oasis.
+Clearly, this body wasn’t ready for walking just yet.
+The only option was crawling.
+Without hesitation, I dragged myself forward like a desperate man inching toward an oasis.

 — Just how long have you been bedridden, Elias Vandrelis?

-I fixed my eyes on the large balcony ahead.
-I may have missed my chance to interrogate the maids, but at the very least, I still had the opportunity to glimpse the world beyond this lavish, suffocating room.
+My eyes were fixed on the large balcony ahead.
+I might have missed my chance to question the maids, but at least I could glimpse the world beyond this suffocating room.

-Despite its vast size, with chandeliers hanging from the ceiling, wardrobes as large as carriages lining the walls, expensive portraits gazing down, and a tiger-skin carpet spread beneath my feet, something did not feel right.
-But it was clear that the Vandrelis household was not shy about flaunting their wealth.
+Despite its grandeur, chandeliers hanging from the ceiling, wardrobes as large as carriages, expensive portraits gazing down, and a tiger-skin carpet beneath my feet, something felt off.
+Still, the Vandrelis household was clearly unashamed of flaunting wealth.

 After what felt like an eternity, I reached the balcony doors.
 With great effort, I grabbed the handle, forced it down, and pushed it open.